heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 ### Section 7.

 The work of construction of all buildings and structures shall be prosecuted diligently and continuously from commencement of construction until the structures are fully completed and painted.
-All stn1ctures shall be completed as to external appearance, including finish painting, within nine (9) months from the date of commencement of the construction unless prevented by a cause beyond the owner's control.
+All structures shall be completed as to external appearance, including finish painting, within nine (9) months from the date of commencement of the construction unless prevented by a cause beyond the owner's control.

 ### Section 8.

 No garbage, refuse, rubbish or cutting shall be deposited on or left on any lot unless placed in an attractive container suitably located and screened from public view except within twenty-four (24) hours before and after designated area garbage pick-up.
-No building materials of any kind shall be placed or stored upon ariy lot until the owner is ready to co1mnence construction and then such materials shall be placed within the property line of the lot upon which said structures are to be erected, and shall not be placed in the street.
+No building materials of any kind shall be placed or stored upon any lot until the owner is ready to commence construction and then such materials shall be placed within the property line of the lot upon which said structures are to be erected, and shall not be placed in the street.

 ### Section 9.

-No signs of any kind nor for any uses, except public notice by a political division of the State or as required by law, shall be erected, po.sted, painted or displayed on any building site in this subdivision whatsoever; provided, however,· that any builder or his agent may erect and display signs during the period he is building and selling property in the subdivision and that any owner or his agent wishing to sell his or her home may place one (1) sign, not larger than six hundred (600) square inches, advertising the property for sale or rent.
+No signs of any kind nor for any uses, except public notice by a political division of the State or as required by law, shall be erected, posted, painted or displayed on any building site in this subdivision whatsoever; provided, however, that any builder or his agent may erect and display signs during the period he is building and selling property in the subdivision and that any owner or his agent wishing to sell his or her home may place one (1) sign, not larger than six hundred (600) square inches, advertising the property for sale or rent.

 ### Section 10.